Also known as celiac disease, it is a digestive disorder caused by an abnormal immune reaction to gluten.

 - The serum albumin test.

-In people with DH, a skin biopsy can also help doctors diagnose celiac disease.
+A skin biopsy can also help doctors diagnose celiac disease in people with DH.
 During a skin biopsy, the doctor will remove small pieces of tissue from the skin to be examined under a microscope.

 If the skin biopsy and blood test results indicate celiac disease, an internal biopsy may not be necessary.